Chirlane McCray

 Chirlane Irene McCray (born November 29, 1954) is an American writer, editor, and activist.
-She is married to former New York City Mayor Bill de Blasio and had been described as de Blasio's "closest advisor."
+She was married to former New York City Mayor Bill de Blasio and had been described as de Blasio's "closest advisor."
 She chaired the Mayor's Fund to Advance New York City and was appointed by her husband to lead a billion-dollar initiative called ThriveNYC.
 She has also published poetry and worked in politics as a speechwriter.

 Early life and education

-McCray was born in Springfield, Massachusetts and spent her early years there.
+McCray was born in Springfield, Massachusetts, and spent her early years there.
 Her mother, Katharine Clarissa Eileen (née Edwards), was an assembly worker at an electronics factory, and her father, Robert Hooper McCray, was an inventory clerk at a military base.
 She is of Barbadian and St. Lucian descent, but traces her grandmother's last name (Quashie) to Ghana.

 When she was ten years old, her family moved to Longmeadow, Massachusetts, becoming only the second black family in the area.
 Other families in the neighborhood circulated petitions demanding they leave.
 During a portion of her high school years, McCray was the only black student in her school.
 McCray cites her early experience with racism and bullying as part of the reason she began to write, using her poetry as an outlet for her anger.
 She wrote a column for her school newspaper in which she denounced classmates for their racism.

 McCray enrolled at Wellesley College in 1972.
 While studying there, she became a member of a black feminist organization known as the Combahee River Collective.

 Career

 After graduating from college, McCray moved to New York City to work for Redbook.
-She published an essay in Essence in 1979 entitled "I Am a Lesbian".
+She published an essay in Essence in 1979 titled "I Am a Lesbian".
 Essence later described the essay as "groundbreaking", asserting that it was "perhaps the first time a Black gay woman had spoken so openly and honestly about her sexuality in a Black magazine".
 The purpose of the essay was to "dispel the myth that there are no gay black people".
 Some of her poetry is included in Home Girls: A Black Feminist Anthology.

 In 1991, McCray entered politics.
 She worked as a speechwriter for New York City Mayor David Dinkins.
 During the Clinton administration, she worked for the New York Foreign Press Center as a public affairs specialist.
 She also worked as a speechwriter for the New York State Comptroller Carl McCall and for New York City Comptroller Bill Thompson.

 In 2004, McCray left Thompson's office to work in the private sector.
 She worked for five years at Maimonides Medical Center.
 She also worked for Citigroup in its public relations department for six months before deciding it was "not a good fit".
 During her husband's campaign for mayor of New York City in the 2013 election, she edited his speeches and helped interview candidates for staff positions.